Ukraine's new rulers dismantle Yanukovich power structure

 At an emergency parliament session, they worked at breakneck pace to dismantle the coterie of ministers and cronies he had gathered around him since coming to power in 2010.

-Yanukovich remained at an undisclosed location somewhere in eastern Ukraine, still protesting against the "bandits terrorizing the country" and declaring himself a legitimate president who had fallen victim to a coup d'état.
+Yanukovich remained at an undisclosed location somewhere in eastern Ukraine, still protesting against the "bandits terrorising the country" and declaring himself a legitimate president who had fallen victim to a coup d'etat.

 But with defections from his Party of the Regions now swelling opposition ranks in parliament, opposition deputies found no difficulty in parliament in pushing through decisions that took to pieces the political house he had built.